Elm-Canvas/elm-canvas/readme.md

 ## Thanks

+Thanks to [Alex](https://github.com/mrozbarry) for contributing to this project, but also for his feedback and insights into what an Elm canvas API needs to look like.
 Thanks to the authors of the [Elm Web-Gl package](https://github.com/elm-community/webgl) for writing really readable code, which I found very educational on how to make native Elm packages.
 Thanks to all the helpful and insightful people in the Elm slack channel, including [Alex Spurling](https://github.com/alexspurling), the maker of [this elm app called 'quick draw'](https://github.com/alexspurling).

 ## How to use elm-community/canvas in your project